 If you want to figure out the “right” fit for your organization, consider “your” business requirements to choose on-premise or cloud infrastructure.
 If you move to the cloud, you will be able to conduct full cloud migration.
 It would allow you to roll out cloud computing efforts and achieve scalability and growth.
 It is an exciting time because many organizations have started to use a wide range of cloud-based services.

-VAST offers cloud back, storage, recovery, and migration solutions.
+VAST offers cloud backup, storage, recovery, and migration solutions.
 We also offer a hybrid cloud solution to make the most out of your private and public cloud infrastructure.
-You can reach out to us to find more information about our cloud services.
+Please reach out for more information about our cloud services.